0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/07_Auto_Scaling/README.md

 The `Auto Scaling Group` have very limited edits options.
 But one important thing you can edit, is the active `Launh Configuration` to be used when creatgin new EC2 Instances.
 This means that you select the Group you want to change, select edit, and chagne the `Launh Configuration` to the latest version you made, and save.

 Now, notign will happen, all the active and workign EC2 Instance will keep on workign, to apply the new configuration, you'll have to termiante the EC2 Instances.
-When you do that, the `Auto Scaling Group` will detect that the Group doesnet have the minimum ammount of healty servers, and will start to spin new ones.
+When you do that, the `Auto Scaling Group` will detect that the Group doesnet have the minimum ammount of healty servers, and will spin new ones.
 As you can imagin, it will start new EC2 servers based on the new configuration that you made.

 This givews you the option to terminate every EC2 at once, or update the group by termianting one server at the time.
 It is up to you how you want to go aobut it.